Enterprise-CMCS/cmcs-eregulations/README.md

 4. For Python unit tests, run `make test.pytest`.
 This will run our Python unittest using pytest.
 5. For Vitest run `make test.vitest`.
 This will run our Vitest suite.

-## Linting and Formatting
+## Run linters

 #### ESLint

-This project utilizes ESLint to maintain high code quality and enforce consistent coding styles across both the frontend (JavaScript) and infrastructure (TypeScript) components.
-ESLint helps identify potential issues early, improving code readability and reducing the likelihood of runtime errors.

-We leverage a shared ESLint configuration (`eslint-global-rules.mjs` file) at the project root to define a baseline of rules applicable to both the frontend and infrastructure code.
-This promotes consistency in fundamental coding practices across the entire project.

-Each application (frontend and CDK) also maintains its own dedicated ESLint configuration file.
-This allows us to tailor rules and plugins specifically to the nuances of JavaScript and TypeScript, respectively, while still adhering to the core shared principles.
-This approach ensures that each part of the project benefits from the appropriate linting rules for its language and context.
+This project uses ESLint to enforce consistent coding styles across the frontend (JavaScript) and infrastructure (TypeScript) components, improving code readability and reducing the likelihood of runtime errors.
+We use a shared ESLint configuration (`eslint-global-rules.mjs` file) at the project root to define a baseline of rules applicable to both the frontend and infrastructure code.
+Each application (frontend and CDK) also maintains its own ESLint configuration file, to allow tailoring rules and plugins to JavaScript and TypeScript.

 To run ESLint, execute the following commands from the project root:

 ```
-// lint the frontend JS
 make eslint-frontend

-// lint CDK TS
 make eslint-cdk
 ```

-For more information on ESLint, as well as resources to help integrate ESLint into your text editor, see [LINTING.md](solution/LINTING.md).
+For more information and resources to help integrate ESLint into your text editor, see [LINTING.md](solution/LINTING.md).

-## Working with assets

-Navigate to project root.

-`make watch-all`: SCSS and JS files can be watched and automatically compiled.

-For admin site customizations, please use the icon set at [Boxicons](https://boxicons.com).

-## Importing resource data

-See the [Exporting data from production](#exporting-data-from-production) section of the README below to get a copy of the data.
+# Development tips

-## Exporting data from production
+## Export and import data

-If the data seems out of sync with production, you may want to get a more recent version of the data from production.

-In order to update your local data with the most recent version of production, you will need to have access to our production database, pg_dump, and access to the CMS VPN.
+To update local data with the most recent version of production, you need access to the production database and pg_dump.
+You can also use these instructions to update dev or val data with fresh data from production.

 1. You must have the correct version of PostgreSQL installed locally on your machine (see [prerequisites](#prerequisites) for version number).
 Local PostgreSQL server must be turned **off**.
 2. Ensure you have [AWS CLI](#https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed locally on your machine.